NotationCapital/Operating-Manual/README.md

 ## Our Investment Process

 The goal we set for ourselves is to get to an investment decision with the founders that we meet within one month after the initial introduction.
-Both full-time Notation partners will meet separately with founders that we’re in process with, and then we generally do a final partner meeting with the full team when appropriate.
+Our team may meet separately with founders that we’re in process with or all as a group, and then we generally do a final partner meeting with the full team when appropriate.
 Our diligence during this period includes market research, reference calls, and any other available information that we can dig into.
-We try not to “over-diligence,” understanding that the founders we meet are often extraordinary early in the company building process, and in many cases simply coming to us with an idea and a thoughtful strategy / go-to-market.
+We try not to “over-diligence,” understanding that the founders we meet are often extraordinary early in the company building process, and in many cases simply coming to us with an idea and a thoughtful strategy or go-to-market.
 We also invite founders to diligence us during this process, and we’re always happy to provide Notation founder or LP references.

-If we choose to work with one another, we use preferred equity docs based on those found at [seriesseed.com](http://www.seriesseed.com/), or plain vanilla SAFEs, although we much prefer equity because we believe it creates cleaner cap tables and is best practice for startups.
-We aim for this final investment execution stage to get done within a few weeks after committing to a new investment and/or issuing a termsheet.
+If we choose to work with one another, we use preferred equity docs based on those found at [seriesseed.com](http://www.seriesseed.com/), or plain vanilla SAFEs, although we much prefer equity because we believe it creates cleaner cap tables and more clarity for investors and founders alike.
+We aim for this final investment execution stage to get done within a few weeks after committing to a new investment and issuing a termsheet.

 ## Our Investment Decision Framework